absolutelyaya/Goop/README.md

 This feature is intended to give Players the choice to disable VFX they might find distressing or gross.
 Please keep that in mind when adding Emitters and flag them accordingly.<br>
 To flag an Emitter as "Mature" Content, use ``.markMature()`` right after instantiating the emitter.<br>
 Already emitted particles won't be censored/uncensored retroactively if a client changes their settings.
 Rejoining the world will remove all existing Goop instantly though.
+### "Dev" Content flagging
+Dev Emitters (like all Example emitters for instance) will only emit Particles for players that have the "Show Dev Particles" Client Setting enabled.
 ### Water Handling
 Currently, there are three options how to handle contact with water:
 1. REMOVE_PARTICLE<br>The Default; Removes Goop the moment they make contact with Water.